 WARNING: Do not use a NIBP cuff or other constricting devices on the same appendage as the sensor.
-A NIBP cuff will interrupt the patient's circulatory blood flow and result in no pulse found or loss of pulse.
+A NIBP cuff will interrupt the patient's circulatory blood flow and result in no pulse found or

 WARNING: Failure to cover the sensor site with opaque material in high ambient light conditions may result in inaccurate measurements.